PoC-dev/cisco-erfassung/linux/README.md

 apt-get install libdbi-perl libdbd-odbc-perl libexpect-perl libtimedate-perl
 ```

-The script spawns external programs through *Expect*.
+The script spawns external programs through *Expect* to connect and fake-interactively steer devices.
 Currently *ssh* and *telnet* are supported connection options.
 You need a command line ssh and telnet client installed, respectively.

 ## Running.
 Before running this script, you need to prepare the AS/400 environment.
 Refer to [the documentation](../as400/README.md) to finish preparation.